ncino/snackbard/README.md

 import store from './store'
 Vue.config.productionTip = false

-import snackbard from 'snackbard' // import snackbard Vue.use(snackbard) // tell Vue to use it
+import Snackbard from 'snackbard' // import snackbard Vue.use(Snackbard) // tell Vue to use it

 new Vue({
   router,